 The index.txt file can be opened up in a spreadsheet software - it will display as a series of rows & columns showing what information is linked to each photo.

-The PSPA standard does not define important information that can help you make panel pages easily.
-It neglects to add roles (Students, Teachers, Administration, etc.), or job hierarchy relative to each other (Principal, Vice-Principal, Teacher, Assistant Teacher, Student).
+The PSPA standard does not include important information that can help you make panel pages easily, such as the roles of people in your school (Students, Teachers, Administration, etc.), or job hierarchy relative to each other (Principal, Vice-Principal, Teacher, Assistant Teacher, Student).

-Memento Yearbook has extra categories to provide this missing information so you can build custom portrait panel pages with great ease.
+Memento Yearbook adds extra categories to its portrait manager to provide this missing information so you can build custom portrait panel pages with great ease.

 K. Department: staff members work group, eg. faculty, administration, support staff, etc.